domenicodimaio/Bacchus/README.md

 ## Technology

-AlcolTest is built with modern technologies:
+Bacchus is built with modern technologies:

 - **React Native & Expo**: Cross-platform compatibility for iOS and Android
 - **TypeScript**: Type-safe code for reliability